xxradar/mcp-test-repo/README.md

 - `GET /`: Returns a simple Hello World message
 - `GET /hello/{name}`: Returns a personalized greeting with the provided name
-- `GET /openai`: Returns a response from OpenAI's chat completion API (accepts an optional `prompt` query parameter)
+- `GET /openai`: Returns a response from OpenAI's GPT-4o model (accepts an optional `prompt` query parameter)
 - `GET /docs`: Swagger UI documentation
 - `GET /redoc`: ReDoc documentation

 ## OpenAI Integration

-The `/openai` endpoint requires an OpenAI API key to be set as an environment variable:
+The `/openai` endpoint uses OpenAI's GPT-4o model and requires an OpenAI API key to be set as an environment variable:

 ### Local Setup